|

 In other words, the moral aesthetic was captured in the tradition of language housed within the scriptures.
 The puzzling part of all scriptures was, by and large, that they did not use highly sophisticated jargon: their vocabulary was limited and easily accessible to the laity.
 But it was the manner in which they used the language – what may be termed as rhetoric – is where people turned to them.
 For, it was through the manner in which the scriptures said the most important of things that the soul found solace.

 (N.B.
 Within the corpus of The Qur'an, the Arabic consonant Qaf most distinctly captures this sense.
-This single letter serves as the marker to begin that section of The Qur'an comprising the Surahs from 50 till the end, which paint in very vivid language that actions undertaken in this life shall constitute the record to fix the consequences in the life to come.
+This single letter serves as the marker to begin that section of The Qur'an comprising the Surahs from 50 till the end, which paint, in very vivid language, that actions undertaken in this life shall constitute the body of recorded evidence to determine consequences to be faced in lieu of them in the life to come.

 Qaf is also one of the three root-letters of the conceptually-critical word taqwa, which, amongst all of the Quranic terms, most comprehensively captures the gist of these 65 Surahs from the 50th to the 114th: "an awareness which is warily watchful of its own actions".)

-A society which adopts moral aesthetic as its governing principle would be materially different from one which adopts the scientific method as a governing principle.
-Such a society will not need to use the mindless acronyms of ESG, LGBTQ, Gender, Caste, Democracy, Equality, Human Rights, Feminism, Patriarchy, and so on.
-A cursory look at such words reveals that they actually are concotions out of academia and not words that spring naturally from the conscience.
-Colloquially, they would be called jargons.
+A society which adopts moral aesthetic as its governing principle would be materially different from that which chooses to govern itself under the aegis of the scientific method.
+The former will not need to conjure the mindless acronyms of ESG, LGBTQ, Gender, Caste, Democracy, Equality, Human Rights, Feminism, Patriarchy, and so forth.
+A cursory look at such words reveals that they actually are concotions out of academia and not words that spring naturally from the vernacular of the conscience.
+Colloquially, they would be called jargons and words that children by mistake for curse-words to be used creatively in their school play-yards.

-The idea of civility was long established through use of very simple terms whose meanings could always be sourced from the scriptures and the literary heritage which built itself around those scriptures.
-To the degree that that heritage has been abandoned, the language in which the intellect thinks has become less natural and more artificial.
+The idea of civility for long was established through use of very simple terms whose meanings could always be sourced from the scriptures and the literary heritage which built itself around those scriptures.
+To the degree that that heritage has been abandoned, the language in which the intellect thinks today has become less natural and more artificial.
+Acronyms, most certainly, do not make for a civil discourse.

 Many, and perhaps most, today will not agree with the above chracterization of their own intellect.
-Sometimes, perhaps, the best way to realise the folly of foolishness is to change the dictionary the intelligence relies on and then weigh the contrast in the moral aesthetic that results from adoption of a different kind of language.
+But, sometimes, the best way to realise the folly of foolishness is to change the dictionary the intelligence banks upon, and then weigh the contrast in the moral aesthetic that results from adoption of a different kind of language.

-If on adoption of a different vocabulary, the aesthetic becomes sublime, it is an indication that perhaps the original dictionary in whose womb the intellect was bred was artificial and distasteful after all.
+If upon such adoption, the aesthetic becomes sublime then it is an indication that perhaps the original dictionary in whose womb the intellect was bred was artificial and distasteful after all.
 Furthermore, this mode of verification should appeal to all slaves of science, including so-called social sciences.
 If they do try hard, they may also chance upon the fact that the scriptures, under their literary shade, hide the scorching science of cause-and-effect: a science to beat all other sciences.

 The choice between artificial and natural intellect is an easy one to frame: to be literal or to be literary?
 The former lacks humour, parody, wit, sarcasm, irony, persuasion, flair, intonation, melody and rhythm.
 The latter is full of them and more.
-The latter option, one suspects, has stood the test of several thousand years, and men who rely on pattern-matching, data-based and evidence-dependent thinking, ought not to refute what evidence across time has shown to hold true.
+The latter has evidently stood the test of several thousand years, and, of all people, men who rely on pattern-matching, data-based and evidence-dependent thinking, ought certainly not to refute what evidence across time has shown to hold true.
 As The Qur'an puts this literal truth in quite a literary way:

 Time and age are witness